The Ninja Foodi aims to do the job of several kitchen appliances in one, including a pressure cooker, slow cooker and an air fryer.

 Does it make good fried food?

 While some air fryers make tasty, crispy chips, we’ve found plenty that fail to deliver that perfect combination of crunch and inner fluffiness.
 The worst models turn out an unappealing mix of raw and burnt fries.
 Did the Ninja Foodi get it right?
-Read our full Ninja Foodi first look review to find out.
+Read our full Ninja Foodi Multi-Cooker review to find out.
 We’ll be fully testing this model very soon, with full results due in early December, so keep an eye out for our official verdict.